aerodesic/meta-aerodesic/README.md

-# meta-aoextra
+# meta-extra-pi-stuff
 #
-# This repository contains the public changes for the ao builds of yocto
+# This repository contains extra recipes for RPi yocto builds.
 #